June 25, 2018

 Questions about one’s obligations or what one should do in a situation where child abuse is suspected should be directed to the Office of Compliance at email@example.com or (213) 740-8258.

 VII.
 Registry requirements

-All university programs in which staff, faculty, volunteers or students work directly with non-matriculated minors must register the following information with the Background Clearance department at least 30 days before the start of the program date:
+All university programs in which staff, faculty, volunteers or students work directly with non-matriculated minors must register the following information with the Employment Screening Services department at least 30 days before the start of the program date:

 - name of the program

 - general nature of the activities to be undertaken or offered in the program

 - name and contact information for those individuals running the program

 - all staff, faculty, volunteers, students and contractors who work directly with minors